 - Bar on using Angel fund investments received for one entity, so if you got an investment for one entity you cannot use it in another entity whether it’s a subsidiary, group, or holding of the same entity.
 The government’s prime motive was to prevent the diversion of funds and the generation of black money through complex entities.
 This bar has led to a sense of restlessness among start-ups.

 - Pending notification from CBDT and IT department regarding changes in IT laws to make this notification more credible and enforceable.

 About the Author

-Sunil Kumar Gupta is an entrepreneur par excellence, philanthropist and a great visionary.
-He is the Leader of Indo European Business Forum (IEBF) and also the Founder Chairman of SARC & Associates, Chartered Accountants and SARC Foundation and Life Trustee of Rashtriya Antyodaya Sangh, a Public Charitable Trust.
-He has over 32 years of experience in diverse fields such as Corporate planning, Financing, Taxation, Banking, Education, Investments, Oil & Gas and in project implementations.
-He is a Fellow Member of the Institute of Chartered Accountants of India (ICAI), Life Member of Indian Council of Arbitration and Full Member of the Institute of Certified Public Accountants of Uganda (CPA-U).
+Sunil Kumar Gupta is an entrepreneur par excellence, philanthropist, and a great visionary.
+He is the Leader of Indo European Business Forum (IEBF) and also the Founder Chairman of SARC & Associates, Chartered Accountants, and SARC Foundation, and Life Trustee of Rashtriya Antyodaya Sangh, a Public Charitable Trust.
+He has over 32 years of experience in diverse fields such as Corporate planning, Financing, Taxation, Banking, Education, Investments, Oil & Gas, and project implementations.
+He is a Fellow Member of the Institute of Chartered Accountants of India (ICAI), a Life Member of the Indian Council of Arbitration, and a Full Member of the Institute of Certified Public Accountants of Uganda (CPA-U).